George J. F. Clarke: Plantation on the Matanzas River

 Prior to 1802, George, now called "Jorge", helped to manage his mother's property.
 By that year, he was living in St. Augustine and served as an ensign in the urban militia.
 In 1804, he purchased from the Crown a town lot and buildings conveniently located on Marine Street, between the military barracks and the old powder magazine.
 He and his brother Charles then occupied the family land on the Matanzas River, harvesting and sawing timber trees, as well as gathering oyster shells for their lime kilns.
 They transported the wood and lime in flatboats sent up the Matanzas River to town, supplying the government with shingles for public buildings, and providing whitewash for the exteriors of houses.

 The brothers raised corn, peas, sweet potatoes, pumpkins, and other vegetables, each on his own acreage of the plantation.
 They lived there for a few years, but as their mercantile and timber interests expanded, with new opportunities for great profits to be made at the free port of Fernandina, they moved their families and slaves in 1808 to the booming community at the north end of Amelia Island.
 Four freemen were hired to work their acreage on the Matanzas in their absence.
 "Don Jorge Clarke", his mixed-race common-law wife Flora Leslie and four children 7 to 15 years old are mentioned in an entry of the census taken at Fernandina in 1814.

 His biracial family

-George J. F. Clarke owned ten adult working slaves.
+George J. F. Clarke owned ten adult working enslaved African Americans.
 Four were women, one of whom tended to his household, and the other three were hired out as laundresses or house servants.
 The six men labored mostly in his timber business alongside rented slaves and wage-earning freemen.
 Clarke was among the province's leading citizens who maintained a mixed-race family.
 He lived as husband and wife with Flora Leslie, a former slave whom he had freed, and made their eight children his heirs, dividing his property among them in his will.
 He had four children by another black woman named Anna or Hannah Benet after Flora died; they and she were left a legacy of 1,500 acres.